At a Glance

 Prepare examples of how you've successfully managed classroom behaviour in the past.
 Being able to discuss your strategies for creating a positive learning environment will demonstrate your capability as a teacher.

 Network with other educators in the Dunstable area.
-Attend local teaching events or join online forums to connect with others who may have insights or tips about the school and its culture.
+Attend local teaching events or join online forums to connect with others who may have insights into the school culture and expectations.

 Be ready to discuss your lesson planning process.
-Highlight how you tailor lessons to meet the needs of diverse learners, as this is crucial for both KS1 and KS2 teaching roles.
+Highlighting your organisational skills and how you tailor lessons to meet diverse learning needs can set you apart from other candidates.

 We think you need these skills to ace Primary Teacher (KS1 and KS2)